 There are three ways to verify that a customer holds a valid seller's permit:

-- Select the Verify a Permit or License feature on our website.
+- Select the Verify a Permit or License feature on the BOE’s website.
 A seller can also use this feature to verify a cigarette/tobacco license and an eWaste Recycling Fee account.

-- A seller can also call our automated toll-free number at 1-888-225-5263, available 24 hours a day, seven days a week.
+- A seller can also call the BOE’s automated toll-free number at 1-888-225-5263, available 24 hours a day, seven days a week.
 The seller will need the seller's permit number that they want to verify.

-- Use our free mobile application to verify a permit or license from the convenience of your smart phone.
+- Use the BOE’s free mobile application to verify a permit or license from the convenience of your smart phone.

 However, a purchaser is not required to hold a seller’s permit to issue a valid resale certificate.
 If the purchaser is not required to hold a permit because of the type of property it sells, instead of a seller’s permit number, the purchaser must include on the certificate an explanation stating why it is not required to hold a seller’s permit.